-Know Best Schools/Colleges For Biology Study
+5 Best Colleges For Biology degree

 Only those students with +2 level Biology as a subject are eligible for UG-level Life Sciences / Biological Science courses.
-Students can take up PG studies in the respective field after graduation, and then proceed to study or job opportunities.
+Students can take up PG studies in the respective field after graduation and then study or get a job.

-You can also work as Professors and lecturers in biology, usually, they teach an introductory and advanced course in biology.
-And also advise students on projects and lead research. programs.
+You can also work as Professors and lecturers in biology.
+Usually, they teach an introductory and advanced course in biology.
+And also advise students on projects and lead research.
+Programs.

 If you are considering a Biology degree, this list of top colleges will help you find the best for you:

 Yale is a privately held prestigious university based in New Haven, Connecticut.
 It is a medium-size institute with 5,743 undergraduate students enrolled.
 Admissions are highly competitive as the acceptance rate for Yale is only 7%.

 Popular majors include economics, government and political science, and history.
 Yale alumni graduate 97 percent of students and receive a starting salary of $56,600.
 The acceptance rate is 7%.

 - Neurosciences (NSCI)

 The distinctions between these majors reflect the biological systems analysis types that each represents:

 - Analysis of whole species, populations, and ecosystems (E&EB).